 - Tor allows access to otherwise geographically restricted websites through geo-blocking.
 Geo-blocking prevents servers outside a restricted area from accessing web content only available locally.
-For example, Netflix users in the United States could be blocked from accessing content in the United Kingdom.
 Tor, like VPN, bypasses those restrictions.

 - Tor is a distributed network.
 A distributed network is spread out to provide a single data communication grid.
 The distributed network is managed jointly or separately by each network node to spread the storing and processing workload, again making Tor user tracking difficult.

 - Because it is on a distributed network, Tor’s operation is not dependent on a single node.
 If one server goes down, the system relays it to the next available node.